xsdk-project/MathPackagesTraining2024/_lessons/time_integrators_sundials/lesson.md

 ./process_ARKStep_diags.py HandsOn1_diagnostics.txt
 ```

-*We included it here because it can be difficult to display graphics from the GPU compute nodes on Theta.*
+*We included it here because it can be difficult to display graphics from the GPU compute nodes on Polaris.*

 Run the code a few more times with various values of `rtol` (e.g.,
-`mpirun -n 1 ./HandsOn1.CUDA.exe inputs-1 fixed_dt=0 rtol=1e-6`) -- how well does the adaptivity
+`mpiexec -n 1 ./HandsOn1.CUDA.exe inputs-1 fixed_dt=0 rtol=1e-6`) -- how well does the adaptivity
 algorithm produce solutions within the desired tolerances?
 How do the number of
 time steps change as different tolerances are requested?